xlladdins/xll/docs/Excel4MacrosT-Z.md

 **WORKBOOK.ACTIVATE**(**sheet\_name**)

-Sheet\_name    is the name of the sheet you want to activate.
-You can use WORKBOOK.ACTIVATE to activate a sheet within the active workbook, or you can also activate a sheet in another workbook by using the
-\[workbook\]sheet\_name reference for the sheet\_name argument.
+Sheet\_name&nbsp;&nbsp;&nbsp;&nbsp;is the name of the sheet you want to activate.
+You can use WORKBOOK.ACTIVATE to activate a sheet within the active workbook, or you can also activate a sheet in another workbook by using the \[workbook\]sheet\_name reference for the sheet\_name argument.

 **Related Functions**

-WORKBOOK.SELECT   Selects one or more sheets for group editing
+WORKBOOK.SELECT&nbsp;&nbsp;&nbsp;Selects one or more sheets for group editing

-WORKBOOK.OPTIONS   Changes the settings of a workbook sheet
+WORKBOOK.OPTIONS&nbsp;&nbsp;&nbsp;Changes the settings of a workbook sheet

 Return to [top](#T)